KabukiStarship/KabukiToolkit/Source/KabukiTheater-Impl/_Theater/DMX/ReadMe.md

-# _Theater::MIDI
+# _Theater::DMX Implemntation
-This directory contains the implementation of the _Theater::MIDI module.
+This directory contains the implementation of the _Theater::DMX module.
+The file contains

 ## Author
 [Cale McCollough](https://calemccollough.github.io)